-GB's Scott & Dean take second and third at Worlds
+GB's Scott & Dean take silver and bronze at Worlds

 Australia's triple Olympic gold medallist Kaylee McKeown, who won the 100m backstroke final earlier this week, finished in 27.08 secs to beat USA's Regan Smith and 21-year-old Cox.

-Britain's 4x200m freestyle women's relay team finished fourth, while Australia set a new world record of seven minutes and 37.50 secs, finishing ahead of the USA and China.
+Freya Anderson pushed hard but Britain's 4x200m freestyle women's relay team finished fourth, just behind China.

+Australia set a new world record of seven minutes and 37.50 secs to win ahead of the United States.